halworsen/RAC/README.md

 # RAC
 Randomized Access Control (RAC) is an authentication tool for use with Arduino boards and the RC522 RFID reader.
-It is inspired by the Semi-Random Access Protocol (SRAC) described in [this paper](https://www.esat.kuleuven.be/cosic/publications/article-663.pdf).

 ## Dependencies
 * [MFRC522](https://github.com/miguelbalboa/rfid)